Emotional Intelligence

 The history of EI research goes back to the 1970's and includes the work of Howard Gardner, Peter Salovey, John Mayer, Reuven Bar-On, and others.

-Research has produced useful theory and concepts on which the practice of EQ is built.
+Research has produced useful theory and concepts on which the practice of EI is built.
 These include:

 • Multiple intelligences